Macy’s pulls plates from stores after complaints they can lead to eating disorders

 The plates, made by a company called Pourtions, features circles showing different portion sizes, each labeled with phrases like ‘mom jeans,’ ‘favorite jeans,’ and ‘skinny jeans.’

-Macy’s replied to Ward and saied they ‘missed the mark on this product.’
+Macy’s replied to Ward and said they ‘missed the mark on this product.’
 The company agreed to pull the plates from all STORY at Macy’s locations.

-Pourtions describes their products as a ‘humorous and healthy way to watch what you eat and drink.’
+Pourtions describes its products as a ‘humorous and healthy way to watch what you eat and drink.’

 Walk down any street today and one thing becomes immediately clear: we have really let ourselves go.
 Waistlines are exploding like the national debt.
 Arteries are jammed like Grand Central Station at rush hour.
 And there are plenty of helpings of blame to go around — fast food, slow metabolism, excessive elbow-bending.